fastmcp-me/gis-mcp/README.md

 > Alpha
 >
-> Version 0.5.0 (Alpha) is under active development.
+> Version 0.6.0 (Beta) is under active development.
 We welcome contributions and developers to join us in building this project.

 ## 🎥 Demo